The firm knock on the door made her jump. Even though she was expecting this knock, the police arrived much faster than she had imagined.

 “No, we just had a fight!”

-“Your left cheek is very red; did he hit you?”
+“Your left cheek is very red; did he hit you there?”
 Officer Lee continued her questioning while the officer Wilson marched back into the house.

 “Mr. Sharma”, the officer almost commanded him as he walked towards him.
 He stood up immediately.